apecloud/kubeblocks/docs/developer_docs/fault_injection/gcp-fault.md

 1. Write the experiment configuration to the `gcp-stop.yaml` file.

-   In the following example, Chaos Mesh injects the `node-stop` fault into the specified GCP instance so that the GCP instance will be unavailable in 3 minutes.
+   In the following example, Chaos Mesh injects the `node-stop` fault into the specified GCP instance so that the GCP instance will be unavailable in 30 seconds.

    ```yaml
    apiVersion: chaos-mesh.org/v1alpha1